OpenMoonRay/openmoonray-docs/docs/scene-classes/normal-maps/ImageNormalMap.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Uses the 'default_value' for missing udims and does not report error</p>
+        <p class="scene-class-attr-comment">Uses the 'default_value' for missing udims and does not report error</p>

     </p>